Table Guide [WIP]

 Creating a new table

-2. Name the table identifier something that both make sense and is unique for this table, and combine it with a "-table" suffix, e.g. .org-table.
+- Name the table identifier something that both make sense and is unique for this table, and combine it with a "-table" suffix, e.g.

-3. Name each column identifier something relevant to the content type, e.g. .column--import.
+.org-table. - Name each column identifier something relevant to the content type, e.g.

-Whenever we create a new table, we need to consider the following:
+Whenever we create a new table, we first need to consider the wanted layout of the table:

 (e.g. if theres a column with check boxes or action buttons).

-There should only ever be a maximum of two "fixed width" columns per table and they should be placed at one or either ends of the table.
+There should only ever be a maximum of two "fixed width" columns per table and they should be placed at one of either ends of the table.

 The percentage of the total table width we want each individual column to fill.
 This will depend on the content for each cell and can require some tweaking during development.